pymupdf/PyMuPDF/docs/page.rst

       :arg str needle: Text to search for.
 Upper / lower case is ignored.
 May contain spaces.
       :arg rect_like clip: *(New in v1.18.2)* only search within this area.
       :arg bool quads: Return object type :ref:`Quad` instead of :ref:`Rect`.
       :arg int flags: Control the data extracted by the underlying :ref:`TextPage`.
-By default ligatures are expanded, white space is replaced with spaces and hyphenation is detected.
+By default ligatures and white spaces are kept, and hyphenation is detected.

       :rtype: list